silent-ninja-1/simplex-chat/docs/guide/chat-profiles.md

 ---
 title: Chat profiles

 ---

 # Your chat profiles

-Since SimpleX Chat doesn't require any user ID's, there are no user accounts required to use it.
+Since SimpleX Chat does not require any user ID's, there are no user accounts required to use it.
 Instead, you use chat profiles.
 A name is all you need to create one.
-They are stored locally on your device and only shared with your contacts.
+They're stored locally on your device and only shared with your contacts.
 SimpleX servers have zero knowledge of them.
 Click or tap on the following sections to learn more:

 - [Creating additional chat profiles](#creating-additional-chat-profiles)
 - [Editing chat profiles](#editing-chat-profiles)